 Cherry Tapping: Given that the game follows a pseudo-nonlinear path, you can go fetch the key item from the first dungeon and then proceed to finish everything else in the game, then go back and plow through that first temple's boss with fully upgraded equipment.

 Chiaroscuro: Extremely prevalent in promo art, less so in the game itself.

-Colony Drop: What the Skull Kid does with Majora's Mask.
-When you confront him on top of the clock tower, he causes it to drop faster (time limit: five minutes), and taunts you with "if it's something that can be stopped, just try to stop it!"
+Colony Drop: What the Skull Kid does with the Moon, using the power of Majora's Mask.
+When you confront him on top of the Clock Tower, he yanks it down even faster (reducing the in-game countdown by one hour), and taunts you with "If it's something that can be stopped, just try to stop it!"

 Colour-Coded for Your Convenience: The color of the rupee next to the number of rupees that you currently have reflects the wallet that you are carrying at the moment.
 A green rupee indicates that you are carrying the child's wallet (99 rupees), a blue rupee indicates that you are carrying the adult's wallet (200 rupees), and a red rupee indicates that you are carrying the giant's wallet (500 rupees).
 A minor but nice touch, something that OoT didn't have.